Creating your CV

 - Drop In: For students who haven't had their CV checked before, we offer introductory drop-in sessions for get initial feedback on your CV.
 These are available every weekday throughout the year, from 10am-12pm and 1-3pm.

 - Appointments with Careers: Once you have been to a drop in session, one of our Career Consultants can make further suggestions for improvement on the content.
-To make an appointment please call us on 01274 234991 or call into Career and Employability Services reception in Student Central.
+Reserve your appointment online now.

-- Build My Career: There is a comprehensive section dedicated to CVs on our Build My Career portal, featuring videos, audio clips and other help and advice, including an extremely useful interactive CV builder.
+- Build My Career: There is a comprehensive section dedicated to CVs on our Build My Career portal, featuring videos, audio clips and other help and advice, including an extremely useful interactive CV builder: student login / graduate login.